Conjecture on the lower bound of the length-scale critical exponent $\nu$ at continuous phase transitions: The conjecture on the lower bound of the length-scale exponent

-As we shall see, the conjecture (\ref{conj1}), and its implications (\ref{nubound}) and (\ref{gammabound}) on $\nu$ and $\gamma$, which we call {\em $\nu$ conjecture}, are supported by general arguments for lattice systems, and are consistent with all known results for the critical exponents obtained numerically, by using the $d=2,3,4-\epsilon$ expansions, the large-$N$ expansion and conformal-field theory (CFT) in two dimensions.
-The $\nu$ conjecture should also apply to $d$-dimensional quantum continuous transitions that can be related to $(d+1)$-dimensional LGW field theories, by the quantum-to-classical mapping~\cite{SGCS-97,Sachdev-book,RV-21}.
+As we shall see, the conjecture (\ref{conj1}) and the equivalent inequalities (\ref{nubound}) and (\ref{gammabound}) on $\nu$ and $\gamma$ are supported by general arguments for lattice systems, and are consistent with all known results for the critical exponents obtained numerically, by using the $d=2,3,4-\epsilon$ expansions, the large-$N$ expansion, and conformal-field theory (CFT) in two dimensions.
+The $\nu$ conjecture should also apply to $d$-dimensional quantum continuous transitions that can be related to $(d+1)$-dimensional LGW $\Phi^4$ field theories, by the quantum-to-classical mapping~\cite{SGCS-97,Sachdev-book,RV-21}.

-In the following we summarize the arguments and evidences supporting the $\nu$ conjecture.
-We anticipate that no violations are found.
-More details are reported in the appendix.

-{\em The bound $\gamma\ge 1$ in $d$-dimensional lattice systems}.
-A proof of the inequality (\ref{gammabound}) has been reported for Ising models~\cite{Baker-75,GJ-77,Lebowitz-74} in any dimensions, and later extended \cite{CS-00} to the Ashkin-Teller model~\cite{Wu-82}.
-The proof was based on the rigorous inequality $\partial_\beta \chi \le q \chi^2$ for the susceptibility $\chi$ ($q$ is the lattice coordination number).
-We conjecture that an analogous inequality holds in generic ferromagnetic systems whose critical behavior is described by a generic LGW $\Phi^4$ theory.
-We consider a partition function for an $N$-component real field ${\bm \phi}_{\bm x}$ in a $d$-dimensional lattice of volume $V$, which we assume cubic for simplicity,